wasdwasd0105/PicoW-usb2bt-audio/README.md

 # PicoW USB Audio to Bluetooth Adapter
 Use Raspberry Pi Pico W as a USB to Bluetooth Audio Adapter.
 Tested on MacOS, Windows, Linux, and Nintendo Switch.
-It utilizes BtStack for Bluetooth function.
+It utilizes BTstack for Bluetooth functions.
 Now it only supports sbc codec.

 Video Demo: